minddistrict/gocept.testing/README.rst

 lightweight as possible, so clients need to do that themselves.

-If you want to save typing, you can mix ``gocept.testing.mock.PatchHelper`` into your TestCase, it defines a setUp method that instatiates ``Patches`` and a tearDown that calls ``reset()`` on it.
+If you want to save typing, you can mix ``gocept.testing.mock.PatchHelper`` into your TestCase, it defines a setUp method that instantiates ``Patches`` and a tearDown that calls ``reset()`` on it.